 Given below in the `scree plot` generated from the above code:

-Looking at this plot and parallel analysis, anywhere between 2 to 5 factors factors would be good choice.
+Looking at this plot and parallel analysis, anywhere between 2 to 5 factors would be a good choice.

 Now that we’ve arrived at probable number number of factors, let’s start off with 3 as the number of factors.
 In order to perform factor analysis, we’ll use `psych` package’s `